-Our implementations of language drivers are composed of two pieces: a code parser, that can be written in any language (usually the source language) and an ASTtoUASTnormalizer* written in Go.
-In the case of code parsers written in Go or other languages producing linkable object files or shared library, the code parser and UAST normalizer might be combined by dynamic or static linking without a separate runnable component.
+Our implementations of language drivers are composed of two pieces: a native driver (code parser), that can be written in any language (usually the source language) and an driver server (AST-to-UAST normalizer) written in Go.
+In the case of native drivers written in Go or other languages producing linkable object files or shared library, the native driver and UAST normalizer might be combined by dynamic or static linking without a separate runnable component.

-The server itself it's also designer to run inside a container allowing an easy deployment and operation.
+The server itself is also designed to run inside a container allowing an easy deployment and operation.

 The server executes driver in a very constrained and lightweight driver runtime based on libcontainer.

-The runtime executes the driver contained in a standard Docker container in an isolate namespace and cgroup avoiding Docker's complex filesystems or networking features.
+The runtime executes the driver contained in a standard Docker container in an isolated namespace and cgroup avoiding Docker's complex filesystems or networking features.

 Drivers must assume: